Skip to content

 Introduction

-WorkFlow Tracker is a lite plugin that track your edits on each note and automatically record these edits statistics to your periodic note, like your daily note.
+WordFlow Tracker is a lite plugin that track your focused time and edits statistics on each note and automatically record to your daily note or periodic notes.

 Core Features

-• Tracking the number of edits, editied words per note.
-This will reflect on the status bar at the bottom of note. image
+• Tracking the focused time, number of edits, editied words per note.
+This will reflect on the status bar at the bottom of note.

 • Record the modified data automatically when the note is closed.
 Alternatively, use command or button to record all notes.